craftslab/promptwizard/README.md

 ## Introduction

-*promptwizard* is the GitHub actions to build [PromptWizard](https://github.com/microsoft/PromptWizard) release on Ubuntu.
+*promptwizard* is the GitHub action to build [PromptWizard](https://github.com/microsoft/PromptWizard) docker on Ubuntu.